DcDudley17/MachineLearning/README.md

 Below is the confusion matrix based on our calculations
 ![image](https://github.com/user-attachments/assets/3957d2fc-8dd4-430a-9c0b-1ed56d7c0af5)

+The SVR with RBF is a good model to use in this scenario as it can clearly classify each of or different types with minimul error.
+This model works very well with non linear data.
 This shows how SVR with RBF does a very good job at classifying what weather type it is, and that this model has good accuracy with each variable having a high percentage of correct classifications.